SubZane/Sublime-Placehold.it/README.md

 * Can insert any sized image tag with dummy image
 * Can browse and insert locally stored placeholder.it images
 * Text, Colors and Size can all be configured in the settings

 ## Changelog
+### Version 1.2
+* Fixed bug where plugin crashed if failed to store image locally.
+* Plugin will echo informative error messages in console when failing to access or store images locally
+* When failing to store images locally, plugin will fall back to URL.
+* New setting `ph_save_local`.
+0 = Do not save locally.
+1 = Save locally.
+* The document you're working with must exist.
+Meaning, it need to have a file name.

+## Changelog
 ### Version 1.1